broadinstitute/gumbo_client/README.md

 2. No need for the client to launch a separate task in the background
 3. Fewer connection errors

-Currently, this version only supports _reading_ from the gumbo database, but we're hoping to eventually fully replace the functionality of the old client.

 To setup the connection to the API, simply run:
 ```
 gcloud secrets versions access latest --secret='client-iap-auth-sa-json' --project depmap-gumbo > ~/.config/gumbo/client-iap-auth-sa.json